MichaelKMalak/flutter_github_app/README.md

 ### An alternative way to view this repository issues

-You can check the [milestones](https://github.com/MichaelKMalak/mobile-code-challenge-solution-flutter/milestones) or the [project where issues' statuses are tracked](https://github.com/MichaelKMalak/mobile-code-challenge-solution-flutter/projects/1).
+You can check the [milestones](https://github.com/MichaelKMalak/mobile-code-challenge-solution-flutter/milestones) or the [project where issues are tracked](https://github.com/MichaelKMalak/mobile-code-challenge-solution-flutter/projects/1).

 ## Folder Structure
 ```bash